 - We encourage all organisations to apply regardless of their size; in the case of smaller organisations, the award can be for small amounts over multiple years.

 - Proposals that are collaborative and/or share knowledge with the broader sector are encouraged.

 - The Ian Potter Foundation rarely awards the full amount of any project.
-Please ensure that you have alternative providers of funding and that your application clearly considers any possible grant from the Foundation in this context.
+Please ensure that you have identified other potential funders prior to applying.

 - Please also refer to the Funding Principles section for further information.